Cizeta-Moroder V16T: History

+Specifications

 The V16T signifies that its engine is a 16-cylinder engine having the two banks of cylinders arranged in a V configuration and mounted transversely in the central rear position, just forward of the rear axle and behind the passenger seats.
 It shares a single aluminum cylinder block, with four cylinder heads with gearing between themselves, providing a single output from the center of the engine assembly to the five-speed transaxle.
 The engine is based on the Lamborghini Urraco's 90° DOHC flat-plane V8 with which it shares a number of parts including the separate heads.
 The central output also allowed chief engineer Oliviero Pedrazzi to retain the Urraco's crankshaft(s).
 The Bosch K-Jetronic fuel injection systems from the V8 engines were retained for supplying fuel to the engine.
 The resulting engine has 64 valves, eight overhead camshafts (instead of the conventional long four camshafts) and has a capacity of 5995 cc having a compression ratio of 9.3 to 1.
 The engine produces a peak power output of 540 hp at 8,000 rpm and 400 lbft of torque at 6,000 rpm.
-The decision to use a V16 engine was taken to make the car unique and due to Zampolli's fascination of large automobiles.
+The decision to use a V16 engine was taken to make the car unique and due to Zampolli's fascination of large and powerful automobiles.